saimpot/spies-directory/README.md

-5. **API Token for Postman**: After the database seeding step during the setup, an API token will be generated.
-Copy this token and replace the `{{ token }}` variable in your Postman collection/environment with this token.
+5. ~~**API Token for Postman**: After the database seeding step during the setup, an API token will be generated.
+Copy this token and replace the `{
+   { token }}` variable in your Postman collection/environment with this token.~~

+    **The setup command now does this automatically for you, so you don't have to worry about it!** 🎉

 6. **Import postman**:

+    - Import Postman environment file located in `root/storage/app/postman/postman_environment.json` to postman by clicking on `Environments` then on the button labeled `Import` near `New`.
-    Import postman collection located in the root of the project `prosperty-postman.json`
+    - Import Postman collection filed located in `root/storage/app/postman/postman_collection.json` to postman by click on `Collections` then on the button labeled `Import` near `New`.
+    - Use the new environment file by clicking on the eye icon near the environment name and selecting the new environment.
+Name is most likely
+      `Prosperty - Assignment`.
+    - You should now have 1 (or more?) collection named `Prosperty - Spy directory` and 1 (or more?) environment named `Prosperty - Assignment`.
+      Hooray! 🎉

 7. **Test**: